tapanhegde26/summarAIzer/README.md

 The infrastructure is built using Terraform to provision infrastructure components.
 The details of that implementation can be found in [IaC directory](IaC/README.md)

 # Build Pipeline
-The build pipeline is documented [.circleci/config.yml directory](.circleci/README.md)
+The build pipeline is documented [.circleci/config.yml directory](.circleci/README.md) -- obselete

 # Custom Vocabulary